 If a client has a rough idea of the desired QoS, the client should invoke validate_qos against a property list of QoS it definitely requires.
-Then, the client can examine the returned "available QoS," to see other properties which can be optionally added to the QoS request.
+Then, the client can examine the returned "available QoS," to see other properties that can be optionally added to the QoS request.

 However, the client should not rely on validate_qos to return every available QoS property.
 Only strictly optional properties are returned.
 Since any subset of them must be chooseable, all returned properties must be independent of one another.
 If two properties are interdependent-if support for one depends on the value of another-then neither of them may be returned by validate_qos.
-See Section 2.5.6.8, "Examples of validate_qos and validate_event_qos," on page 2-46 for an example.
+See "Examples of validate_qos and validate_event_qos" on page 2-49 for an example.